chmod222/zuxn/README.md

 The tools support different arguments but are pretty basic. (see `--help` for each)

+If compiled with `-Denable_jit_assembly`, uxn-cli and uxn-sdl will accept assemble passed .tal files and run the result directly, much like a bytecode interpreter.

 All three major components (Uxn core VM, Varvara devices and assembler) are exposed as Zig modules for embedding in other environments.
 The modules are named as such:

  - `uxn-core`